dschust-r/review_ms_mem_prot/README.md

 Edit the sections in the /content directory and create a pull request describing your additions or changes.
 Before pull requests are merged, there must be at least one affirmative review.
 If there is any unaddressed criticism or disapproval, I (Dina Schuster) will determine how to proceed and may wait for additional feedback.

+Please use the listed citations and feel free to add some of your own.
+Please focus on research papers that have been published in the last 4-5 years.

 Use the **Issues** section to discuss potential figures, papers, or changes to the general structure of the manuscript.

 The current sections of the review include: